mrossini-ethz/camera-calibration-pvr/README.md

 [Link](https://blenderartists.org/forum/showthread.php?414359-Add-on-Camera-Calibration-using-Perspective-Views-of-Rectangles&p=3145913&viewfull=1#post3145913 "Link") to Blender Artist page

 ## Installation
-1. Download the latest [release](https://github.com/mrossini-ethz/camera-calibration-pvr/releases) and save it in a directory of your convenience.
+1. Download the latest [release](https://github.com/mrossini-ethz/camera-calibration-pvr/releases) as a ZIP file and save it in a directory of your convenience.
+Ensure that the filename contains only one period character (`.`), because it seems Blender has issues otherwise.
 2. Open Blender.
-3. In th menu go to Edit -> Preferences -> Addons.
+3. In the menu go to Edit -> Preferences -> Addons.
-4. At the top of the window, chose *Install*.
+4. At the top right of the window, chose *Install*.
-5. Select the file downloaded zip file and press *Install Addon*.
+5. Select the downloaded zip file and press *Install Addon*.
-6. Search for *Camera: Camera Calibration using Perspective Views of Rectangles* in the Addon list.
+6. Search for *Camera: Camera Calibration using Perspective Views of Rectangles* in the addon list.
-7. Activate the checkbox for the plugin.
+7. Activate the checkbox for the addon.
 8. If you want to keep the addon activated when blender restarts, open the menu (bottom left menu button) and choose *Save Preferences*.

 ![Screenshot Installation](https://github.com/mrossini-ethz/camera-calibration-pvr/blob/master/doc/ui1.png "Screenshot Installation")